Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Model Compression

-\paragraph{Multi-query and Group Attention} While multi-head attention has demonstrated its effectiveness in characterizing the correlations among tokens, it suffers from the incremental memory bandwidth cost and longer latency during inference due to repeatedly loading the large $\mathbf{KV}$ tensors as the input sequence length increases.
+\paragraph{Multi-query and Group Attention.} While multi-head attention has demonstrated its effectiveness in characterizing the correlations among tokens, it suffers from the incremental memory bandwidth cost and longer latency during inference due to repeatedly loading the large $\mathbf{KV}$ tensors as the input sequence length increases.
 Multi-query attention (MQA)~\cite{shazeer2019fast} is one of the approaches that address the aforementioned issue.
 In particular, MQA essentially reuses the same $\mathbf{KV}$ tensors across all attention heads of each query to reduce the memory bandwidth requirements during decoding and thus, allows longer sequences and faster decoding.
 Given its demonstrated performance with minor quality degradation, MQA has been adopted in several works.
-Google~\cite{chowdhery2023palm} trained a LLM named Pathways Language Model (PaLM) with the adoption of MQA to improve decoding speed and later PaLM-2~\cite{anil2023palm} is released with improved computation efficiency. \cite{pope2023efficiently} proposed a partition-optimized model that enables up to $32 \times$ larger context lengths with the help of MQA on LLMs. \cite{de2022fido} adopts MQA to reduce the cross-attention computation at the decoders in Fusion-in-Decoder (FiD) models with faster inference.
-More recently, Raymond {\em et al.}~\shortcite{li2023starcoder} introduced StarCoder, a Code LLM, with fast large-batch inference enabled by MQA.
+Google~\cite{chowdhery2023palm} trains a LLM named Pathways Language Model (PaLM) with the adoption of MQA to improve decoding speed and later PaLM-2~\cite{anil2023palm} is released with improved computation efficiency.
+Pope {\em et al.}~\shortcite{pope2023efficiently} propose a partition-optimized model that enables up to $32\times$ larger context lengths with the help of MQA on LLMs. de Jong {\em et al.}~\shortcite{de-jong-etal-2023-fido} adopts MQA to reduce the cross-attention computation at the decoders in Fusion-in-Decoder models with faster inference.
+More recently, Li {\em et al.}~\shortcite{li2023starcoder} introduce StarCoder, a Code LLM, with fast large-batch inference enabled by MQA.
 The shared $\mathbf{KV}$ tensors idea in MQA also inspired the emergence of other attention computation schemes.
-In~\cite{ainslie2023gqa}, a grouped-query attention (GQA) mechanism is proposed to trade-off performance degradation and speed by sharing a subset of $\mathbf {KV}$ tensors.
+A grouped-query attention (GQA)~\cite{ainslie-etal-2023-gqa} mechanism is proposed to trade-off performance degradation and speed by sharing a subset of $\mathbf {KV}$ tensors.